Go to the Nature Institute’s home page

 We all know that we are the ones perceiving and experiencing the world.
 But, at the same time, we experience the world as if it were out there independent of our own minds.
 This is the contradiction: we seem unable to avoid regarding the world as if it were alien to the interior experience wherein we regard it.

 First of all, this deserves serious reflection until we are thoroughly apprised of the contradiction, or pathology, afflicting our current relation to our surroundings.
-As part of this reflection, we might want to recall that our remoter ancestors seem to have had a much richer, more participative relation to the world than we do today.8 Then we can try to resolve the contradiction without compromising the one thing we know beyond any possibility of doubt — that we are the ones having our experience of the world.
+As part of this reflection, we might want to recall that our remoter ancestors seem to have had a much richer, more participative relation to the world than we do today.11 Then we can try to resolve the contradiction without compromising the one thing we know beyond any possibility of doubt — that we are the ones having our experience of the world.

-The solution is to recognize that the judgment, “What I am beholding is out there”, is a judgment we make from within our experience.
-It is one aspect of the way we have come today to constellate the world upon the stage of consciousness.
-That we make such a judgment into a conviction of absolute alienation without any evidence to force the conviction on us, and in apparent contradiction to our awareness that it is we ourselves who are having the experience — this testifies not only to our capacity for erroneous judgment, but also to our confidence in the world-revealing powers of our minds.
+That we distort such a judgment into a conviction of absolute alienation without any evidence to force the conviction on us, and in apparent contradiction to our awareness that it is we ourselves who are having the experience — this testifies not only to our capacity for erroneous judgment, but also to our confidence in the world-revealing powers of our minds.
 There is apparently an extraordinary intimacy between the potentials of our minds and the potentials of the world’s manifestation of itself.
 That we cooperate and participate in this manifestation, and are even allowed to distort it against reason, is a profound fact of our existence.

 In the present case, we can refuse to forget that we are the ones having the experience, and on that basis we can separate the truth from the falsehood of the judgment that objects of our experience are out there.
 They clearly are not out there in an absolute and mind-independent sense.
 But they truly are out there in the sense that they are not private possessions we carry around in our heads.
 They belong to an interiority shared by all sentient beings — an objective interiority wherein we humans can make an appropriate distinction between our private subjectivity and the publicly shared world.

 Further, we can recognize what has led us to distort out there to the point where it seems to mean “absolutely mind-independent”.
 The fault lies with the Cartesian legacy whereby we have become convinced, first, that our own interiors are shut up within our heads, and second, that the world itself altogether lacks an interior.
 So we feel in our bones that any world at all, if we are to share it with others, must reside mind-independently out there, so that we can all encounter it, so to speak, “from outside”.
-This contrasts with our actual experience, where everything is encountered within an objective world interior in which we participate with our own interiors.10
+This contrasts with our actual experience, where everything is encountered within an objective world interior in which we collectively participate with our own interiors.13

 There are other contradictions we can observe in ourselves on the way to freeing ourselves from implicit Cartesianism and the appearance/reality dualism.
 For example, our faith in the powers of an experience-based (empirical) science conflicts with the widespread conviction that we live in a world of mere appearances whose relation to reality is unknown.
 If the conviction were correct, how could we have a trusted science of the real world?
 But we find ourselves with every reason to believe that such a science is possible.

 There is also the fact that the mindless-world assumption has given rise to a long-running perplexity, which is commonly framed as the epistemological question, “How can our minds ‘in here’ apprehend mindless substance ‘out there’?”
 But this unsupported, dualistic framing of the question is proposed before one looks at the actual process of knowing, and before one has any ground for judging as mindless whatever is “out there”.
-So the dualistic stance is arbitrarily imposed on the epistemological analysis in advance by our implicit Cartesian dualism, defining (and distorting) the entire shape of the philosophical problem.11
+So the dualistic stance is arbitrarily imposed on the epistemological analysis in advance by our implicit Cartesian dualism, defining (and distorting) the entire shape of the philosophical problem.14

 I mentioned a moment ago the possibility of going back before Descartes and finding a different way forward.
 That way forward has already been suggested in the foregoing.
-Instead of a dualism of incommensurate mind and matter, we can acknowledge the actual process of our knowing, with its intimate marriage of sense and thought, both of which occur on the stage of consciousness.
+Instead of a dualism of incommensurate mind and matter, we can acknowledge the actual process of our knowing, with its marriage of sense and thought, both of which occur on the stage of consciousness.
 The world thus presented to us is unriven by the Cartesian stroke.

-Our world consists, so far as we could ever know, of knowable stuff (appearances), and we are given no positive reason to doubt that its knowability upon the stage of consciousness is perfectly natural.
+The objective world consists, so far as we could ever know, of knowable stuff (appearances), and we are given no positive reason to doubt that its knowability upon the stage of consciousness is perfectly natural.
 We ourselves, along with our neural structure and everything else involved in our understanding, are engendered by this world and we are, unsurprisingly, expressions of its character.
 As beneficiaries of its creative potentials, we are naturally constituted so as to participate meaningfully in our surroundings.

 We are not quite done with our focus on the Cartesian legacy and the way it blocks our awareness of the world’s interiority.
 That’s because the appearance/reality dualism and the unbridgeable fissure between mind and world have almost forced upon us the conviction that our perception gives us, not the world itself, but a representation of it.
 And this conviction in turn binds us all the more strongly to the dualism from which it arose.